Internet Explorer is not supported by Design Library

 Make static data stand out from its' label header.

-Input text can be used with autocomplete to help users who have limited literacy or who write in a foreign language.
+Input text can be used with auto complete to help users who have limited literacy or who write in a foreign language.

 Character or word counter